A following sea, blue sky, fluffy white clouds - and a selection of trolling lures readily to hand. What more could you want?

 These days, I'm not so sure.
 My attempts to prove the theory one way or another by trolling two identical but different coloured skirted lures astern have been inconclusive.
 The experiment continues, but the jury's still out on that one.

-Like many salt water fishing lures, skirted lures are highly collectable, so I've got plenty to choose from - let's go for a dark-ish one - blue,purple and white.
+Like many salt water fishing lures, skirted lures are highly collectable, so I've got plenty to choose from - let's go for a fairly bright one with a bit of dark in it - blue, yellow and white.

 We're not looking for giant fish here, so we don't need an enormous lure.